Fright Fest

 -

 Every ride is scheduled to operate with the exception of Bugs Bunny Boomtown and children’s attractions after 6:00pm.
-We recommend downloading the Six Flags mobile app for up-to-date ride closure information.
+We recommend downloading the Six Flags mobile app or visiting our “Rides and Attractions” page for up-to-date ride closure information.

 -